-- ✓ The CUSTOMER table bears a one-to-many relationship to the INVOICE table.
-One customer can make multiple purchases, generating multiple invoices.
-Each invoice, however, deals with one, and only one, customer. - ✓ The INVOICE table bears a one-to-many relationship to the INVOICE LINE table.
-An invoice may have multiple lines, but each line appears on one, and only one, invoice. - ✓ The PRODUCT table also bears a one-to-many relationship to the INVOICE_LINE table.
+- >> The INVOICE table bears a one-to-many relationship to the INVOICE_LINE table.
+An invoice may have multiple lines, but each line appears on one, and only one, invoice. - >> The PRODUCT table also bears a one-to-many relationship to the INVOICE LINE table.
 A product may appear on more than one line on one or more invoices.
 Each line, however, deals with one, and only one, product.